cbhushan/bashmenot-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`var*`_` -- "$@"`

-First, checks the required number of arguments is available; dies otherwise.
+First, checks the required number of arguments is available; otherwise, dies.
 Next, sets the specified variables to the values of the appropriate arguments.

 Must be called with a literal ` -- "$@"` after the variable names.
-Argument values may be empty.
+Argument values can be empty.

 ```
 function foo () {